A Federal Circuit Court judge has resigned after an inquiry found he harassed a junior employee and a law student.

 Last year, an inquiry found High Court Justice Dyson Heydon had sexually harassed six staffers.

-Meanwhile, South Australian Magistrate Simon Milazzo has stepped aside while an investigation into sexual harassment allegations involving five different women takes place.
+Meanwhile, South Australian Magistrate Simon Milazzo has stepped aside while an investigation takes place into complaints made by five different women.

-“Unfortunately, we are seeing more and more examples of inappropriate behaviour in the profession, and some of these cases involve those at the very top,” he said.
+“Unfortunately, we are seeing more allegations of inappropriate behaviour in the profession, and some of these cases involve those at the very top,” he said.

 “Many people in positions of power think they are entitled to engage in unlawful conduct, and believe they can get away with it.